joed3/GTExV6PRareVariation/README.md

 Rscript paper_figures/ExtendedDataFigure3.R
 ```

-#### Distribution of the nubmer of genes with an multi-tissue outlier
+#### Distribution of the number of genes with a multi-tissue outlier
 You need to set the path to the subject annotations in the script below. <br>
 ```
 Rscript paper_figures/suppfig.number.outliers.per.individual.R
 ```

 #### Single-tissue replication analysis controlling for sampling differences
-Generated when running 'paper_figures/figure1b.outlier.sharing.R' above
+Generated when running `paper_figures/figure1b.outlier.sharing.R` above

 #### Overlap between single and multi-tissue outliers
 ```